Sugar is the ultimate diet killer.

 As far back as I can remember, I was a comfort eater, and sweet stuff was my biggest weakness.

-I was also well aware that I was consuming over the daily recommended 25 grams.
+I was also well aware that I was consuming more than the daily recommended 25 grams.

 The average diet is filled with so much of the stuff.

-Not only that, some forms of refined sugar is added to virtually every processed food out there.
+Not only that, some form of refined sugar is added to virtually every processed food out there.